Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/notebook/README.md

     - **databricksClusterId**: the id of Databricks cluster
     - **databricksDomain**: the url of Databricks
-    - **databricksToken**: the access token of Databricks, Here is [a docuemnt how to get the token](https://docs.databricks.com/dev-tools/api/latest/authentication.html#generate-a-personal-access-token).
+    - **databricksToken**: the access token of Databricks, Here is [a document how to get the token](https://docs.databricks.com/dev-tools/api/latest/authentication.html#generate-a-personal-access-token).

 9. Run the pipeline.